EndPointCorp/end-point-blog/2012/06/10/detecting-postgres-sql-injection.html.md

 GRANTs to the tables/views/functions it truly needs.
 Limit severely what runs as a superuser.
 If something really needs to run as a superuser, consider wrapping the data/logic in a SECURITY DEFINER function.
-Having separate "readonly" and "readwrite" versions of each application's user is a great idea as well, and may even help you to scale by being able to send your readonly user to a different database (via hot standby or a Bucardo/Slony slave), or even send them to different pg_bouncer ports with different pooling methods.
+Having separate “readonly” and “readwrite” versions of each application’s user is a great idea as well, and may even help you to scale by being able to send your readonly user to a different database (via hot standby or a Bucardo/Slony slave), or even send them to different pg_bouncer ports with different pooling methods.